sabiland/CGFloatGenericRotator/README.md

 # GenericCGFloatRotator - iOS (Swift)

+(I needed this since ever only for CGFloat, so I didn't make fully-generic for all number types.
+If someone has time, be my guest to upgrade it)

 I use this helper class in many of my Apps for generating/rotating/scrolling **random** CGFloat values **between** min-max.
 This will be useful for you if you really need **many random** values between min-max.